insight-platform/RocksQ/README.md

 ## Supported Platforms and Python Versions

-The library is automatically built for X86_64 and AARCH64 architectures with the Manylinux runtime.
+**Windows**: Python versions: 3.7-3.12.

-Python versions: 3.7-3.12.
+**Linux**: ManyLinux Python versions: 3.7-3.12.
 CI does not build for PyPy, but it should work if you build it manually.

+**MacOS**: Currently, I do not have MacOS environment to debug the build process in MacOS, all volounteers are welcome.

 ## Installation